BaldPulse/Thesis/README.md

-ucsddissertation
+Zhao Tang's Master Thesis
 ================

+This is my masters thesis for robotics in ucsd.
-LaTeX class file for writing dissertations at UC San Diego
+It is a fork from LaTeX class file for writing dissertations at UC San Diego